hikeventures/hikeventures.github.io/_posts/articles/products/2016-08-02-apple-watch-suunto-spartan.markdown

 Both watches - the Suunto Spartan HR and the Apple Watch 2 are water resistant, but the big question is still which performs better in battery life?

-**Update 26.01.2017:** Garmin has released the Fenix 5X which I would currently buy as my favorite outdoor watch since it also offers the possibility to upload topo maps.
+**Update 26.01.2017:** Garmin has released the <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F121191%2Fgarmin-fenix-5x-sapphire-multisport-gps-heart-rate-monitor-watch" rel="nofollow" target="_blank">Fenix 5X</a>, which I would currently buy as my favorite outdoor watch since it also offers the possibility to upload topo maps.

 The Apple Watch 2 weights a bit more than the Suunto Spartan.